 All visits will be 50 minutes in length beginning at the start of each hour, allowing History Center staff 10 minutes between visiting groups to sanitize the Exhibit Hall.

-Visitors will be permitted in the Atrium and Exhibit Hall, but there is no public access to the second or third floor of the building, or the CAP ArtSpace (there are currently no displays in this room).
-Please contact email@example.com regarding research requests and access to the Research Library.
+Visitors will be permitted in the Atrium and Exhibit Hall, but there is no public access to the second or third floor of the building.
+Please contact firstname.lastname@example.org regarding research requests and access to the Research Library.

 Visits are still free!
 You can make as many visits in a week as you would like to give yourself plenty of time to explore all our exhibits.
 Our suggested admission price is $10 per adult, $4 per child.
 Your contribution is important for our continued ability to provide a safe public space within the community.
 No one will be prevented from visiting due to an inability to pay.
 Donations can be made in person at the time of your visit, when booking, or online through our Donation page.

 No food or drink is permitted in the building by visitors at this time, we request any food or beverage items to be kept inside bags for the duration of your visit.

-We are requesting that individuals visiting from out of New York State review the COVID-19 Travel Advisory List and refrain from visiting the museum until you have completed the state mandated 2-week quarantine if it is recommended to do so from your state, province, or country.
+We are requesting that individuals visiting from out of New York State review the COVID-19 Travel Advisory List and refrain from visiting the museum until you have completed necessary quarantine period if recommended to do so from your state, province, or country.

 Please do not schedule a visit if you or any member of your group are awaiting results from a COVID-19 test due to potential exposure, or were recently in close contact with someone who tested positive for the virus.